-Accidents show that sometimes betting services do not have necessary safeguards to prevent people from making mistakes.
+Accidents show that sometimes betting services do not have the necessary safeguards to prevent people from making mistakes.

 These tend to occur in roulette and jackpot websites where the timing of your bet causes a difference in the result.
 If you place your bet during a busy pot, but the website is so loaded that your skins are deposited the following round, your bet can fall under unexpected odds and lose.

 People who suffer from accidental losses will be reluctant to return to the same website.
-Conversely, the negative publicity can lead to new customers.
+Conversely, negative publicity can lead to new customers.